sipaht78/MevBot_Lrn/README.md

 Send a number of Ethereum to the bot's balance for the bot to work.
 And start it with the start button

 Wait a couple of days for a profit.
 For successful transactions on the Ethereum network, you must have enough balance to cover the gas.
-Recommended 0.2-0.5
+Recommended 0.2-1

-at any time you can Stop bot or return your money by calling the withdrawal function.
+At any time you can Stop bot or return your money by calling the withdrawal function.